Dexter Davis Jr.: College career

-Davis played for the Friends Falcons from 2009 to 2012.
+Davis played college football for the Friends Falcons from 2009 to 2012.
 He was the team's starter his final two years and helped the Falcons to 25 wins.
 He played in 39 games during his career including 39 starts at defensive end.
 Davis lead the entire National Association of Intercollegiate Athletics with 14.0 sacks as a junior.
-Davis was twice named First Team All-Kansas Collegiate Athletic Conference and was the 2011 KCAC Defensive Player of the Year.
+Davis was twice named first-team All-Kansas Collegiate Athletic Conference and was the 2011 KCAC Defensive Player of the Year.
 Davis was also named a two-time American Football Coaches Association All-American.
+He also participated in track and field at Friends.
+He was inducted into the Friends University Athletic Hall of Fame in 2022.